wumeng199699/parsing_opening_time/README.md

 # Parsing_opening_time

-This is an example file with default selections.
+This small project is to parse the given opening time and datetimes.

 ## Install

 ```
+alalala
 ```

 ## Usage